 - a small tube (stent) put in if your cancer is blocking your airway

-You can help yourself by practicing breathing control exercises.
+You can help yourself by practising breathing control exercises.
 These can help you to cope when you become short of breath and can make it less frightening.

-Your doctor may be able to drain the fluid and give you treatment to stop it building up again.
-They call this pleurodesis.
+Your doctor may be able to drain the fluid with a temporary or permanent drain and give you treatment to stop it from building up again.
+They call this